There is a new application process for 2015. Please read this important information:

 - $62 for 2 CITES tags only (must have Alligator Trapping License)

 - Requirements: You must be 18 years old by Aug.
 15 to apply.

-- Exemptions: You must have an Alligator Trapping License or an Alligator Trapping Agents License to participate in these hunts.
+- Exemptions: You must have an Alligator Trapping License or an Alligator Trapping Agents License to participate in these hunts, unless the individual is 15 years old or younger.
 Non-participating passengers in a boat with alligator trappers are not required to be licensed.

 - Groups: Group applications are not allowed for this permit type.
 Each permit allows the permit holder to have an unlimited number of alligator trapping agents and alligator trapping license holders assist in the attempt to take.